LearnToRunFast/CS_Notes/Docker/dokcer.md

 skafold watches the kubernetes application changes.
 Once it detects the changes, it will take certain action base on different modes.

-1. Rebuild client imahe from scratch(**rebuild image**), update K8S(kubernetes application).
+1. Rebuild client image from scratch(**rebuild image**), update K8S(kubernetes application).
 2. Inject updated files into the client pod, rely on react app to automatically update itself.
-   1. In this mode, make sure the client pod can automatelly update itself.
+   1. In this mode, make sure the client pod can automatically update itself.

 ```yaml
 apiVersion: skaffold/v1beta2